AlexKirko/udacity-final-project/README.md

 2. hyperopt module - install via `pip install hyperopt`

 *Important:* at the moment of writing this README, hyperopt has issues with one of the packages it depends upon.
-If you see this error:

-`model 'bson' has no attribute 'BSON'`

-Then you can circumvent the error:
+If you see `model 'bson' has no attribute 'BSON', then you can circumvent the error this way:

     from hyperopt import base
     base.have_bson = False

-When the issue is fixed, this will no longer be necessary.
+This shouldn't be necessary after the `bson` module gets updated.

 # Installation and usage